wasiqAfnan/Clashopia/README.md

    ```
 5. Open a pull request and describe your changes.

 ---

 ## Acknowledgments 🙏

-- Thanks to [Supercell](https://supercell.com/) for creating Clash of Clans and providing the official API.
+- Thanks to [Supercell](https://supercell.com/) for creating Clash Royale and providing the official API.
-- Inspired by the Clash of Clans community and their love for strategy and stats.
+- Inspired by the Clash Royale community and their love for strategy and stats.

 ---